Daivuk/onut/README.md

       * `YourGame.vcxproj.filters`
   * `src\` Your game source code (.h and .cpp)

-##Prerequisites
-* Windows 8.1 or higher
-* Visual Studio 2013 for windows Desktop (Express or Community)

 ##Setup project
 Make sure to follow the recommended folder structure when doing those steps.

 ###Step by step
 1. Create a new empty win32 solution and project for your game.
 2. Clone onut inside your main directory. as shown in the `Recommended folder structure`
-3. Add onut project to your solution.
+3. Add onut project to your solution.<br />
   * Right click your solution -> Add -> Existing project -> `YourGamePath\onut\project\win\onut.vcxproj`
 4. Add build dependancies for your game to include `onut`.
   * Right click YourGame project -> Build Dependencies -> Project Dependencies -> Check mark `onut`